Lightning-AI/litdata/README.md

 [Transform](#transform-datasets) - datasets across 1000s of machines.
 [Optimize](#speed-up-model-training)  - datasets for fast loading to speed up AI training by 20x.

-LitData supports all data types and enables large-scale processing across thousands of cloud machines.
+✅ **Any data type -** Text, images, videos, audio, objects, files, etc...

-- ✅ **Framework agnostic -** Works with PyTorch Lightning, Lightning Fabric, and PyTorch.
+✅ **Framework agnostic -** Works with PyTorch Lightning, Lightning Fabric, and PyTorch.
-- ✅ **Supports cloud storage -** Stream from S3, GCS and Azure.
+✅ **Supports cloud storage -** Stream from S3, GCS and Azure.
-- ✅ **Optimized data format -** Datasets stream faster, improving training speed by 20x.
+✅ **Optimized data format -** Datasets stream faster, improving training speed by 20x.
-- ✅ **Scale across GPUs -** Process data on 1 to 1000+ GPUs.
+✅ **Scale across GPUs -** Process data on 1 to 1000+ GPUs.
-- ✅ **Run local or cloud-** Auto-scale to 1000s of cloud GPUs with Lightning Studios.
+✅ **Run local or cloud-** Auto-scale to 1000s of cloud GPUs with Lightning Studios.
+✅ **Own VPC or cloud account-** Self host or process data on your cloud account with Lightning Studios.

 &nbsp;

 # Quick start